 To find driving histories, you will have to do a search for their driving record.

 Have you ever searched for criminal records?
 Was it easy?
-Was your search online or did you have to make a phone call to the courthouse? was the information you recieved correct?
+Was your search online or did you have to make a phone call to the courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records, and your feedback could help other people.